Vivek Ramaswamy dropping out of presidential race following Iowa caucuses

 "As of this moment, we are going to suspend this presidential campaign," Ramaswamy told his supporters and reporters.

-Ramaswamy said he's offered former President Donald Trump his full endorsement.
+Ramaswamy said he's offered former President Donald Trump his full endorsement, and said he would appear with Trump on Tuesday.
 CBS News projects Trump will win the Iowa caucuses.

 The news follows a lackluster performance in the Iowa caucuses and a failure to maintain the short-lived momentum he had garnered in the summer after the second Republican debate.